End Of September 2024 Activities

 Hopefully it can recover:

-Worth effort to move it:
+Worth effort to save it:

 Yes indeed!
 Hooray!